evilmartians/lefthook/docs/usage.md

 ### `lefthook install`

 Run `lefthook install` to initialize a `lefthook.yml` config and/or synchronize `.git/hooks/` with your configuration.
-This is usually the first thing you do after cloning the repo with `lefthook.yml` config.
+This must be the first thing you do after cloning the repo with `lefthook.yml` config.
 For config options see our [configuration documentation](./configuration.md).

 > If you use lefthook with NPM package manager it should have already run `lefthook install` in postinstall scripts.